 Outreach services are designed to assist local school districts in implementing appropriate educational programs for children who are visually impaired who can be served within the local district.
 The number of visits is determined by the child's individual needs and the desires of the parents and teachers.
 The intent of the program is to be as flexible and responsive as possible.

-There are currently four Outreach Vision Consultants.
+There are currently five Outreach Vision Consultants.
 Two are located at the school in Aberdeen and serve the northeastern and north central parts of the state.
 The third has an office in Mitchell and serves the south central portion.
 The Outreach Vision Consultant for the western part of the state has an office in Spearfish.
 Dividing the state into four territories helps to reduce travel time and increase time spent working with and for students.
 Each Outreach Vision Consultant will have an active caseload of approximately 30-50 students at any given time.

 As a part of the school’s educational services, there is no charge for in-state students for services provided by our staff, including consultant visits, evaluations, tuition, room/board, or fees.